 The interest that is charged only on the principal amount is called simple interest.
 This means that the principal amount and previous interest are treated separately.
-For example there is a security of 2 years, than while calculating the interest on the second year the interest of first year is not added into the principal amount.
+For example there is a security of 2 years, then while calculating the interest in the second year the interest of the first year is not added into the principal amount.
 The formula of simple interest is given as below.

 FV = PV + (PV x i x n)

-Here FV is the future value of investment.
+Here FV is the future value of the investment.

 PV is the amount invested.

 i is the interest rate that a bank offers.

 n is the number of years of the investment.

 In financial management, discrete compound interest is mostly used in NPV calculations and Discounting.
 In this type of interest, both the principal as well as previous interest should be taken into account while calculating the interest for the next year.
 But the compounding of the interest with the principal amount happens in a discrete pattern like annually, semi-annually, quarterly and sometimes monthly.
 The annual compounding formula is given as follows.

 The formula of monthly compounding is as follows.